Events

 I look forward to seeing you in class soon!

-Location: The Heart Center 9640D 16th Ave.
-SW (2nd floor) Entrance on 15th Ave.
-SW in Alley(parking also available on 15th)
+Time: 12:30 PM – 2:00 PM Location: The Heart Center 9640D 16th Ave.
+SW (2nd floor) **Entrance and parking on 15th Ave.
+SW** Investment: $230 for the full series (There is also payment plan option available at checkout)

 Nourishing Grief: A Day Retreat for Comfort and Connection